Non-Asymptotic Gaussian Estimates for the Recursive Approximation of the Invariant Measure of a Diffusion

-yielding that for all $r\ge 0$, $\P[|U_1|\ge r]\le 2\exp(-\frac{r^2}{\varpi}) $ (sub-Gaussian concentration of the innovation).
-Setting $\varpi=2 $ corresponds to the standard Gaussian concentration.
-This is also the constant in the logarithmic Sobolev inequality satisfied by the standard Gaussian measure.\\
+which yields that for all $r> 0$, $\P[|U_1|\ge r]\le 2\exp(-\frac{r^2}{\varpi}) $ (sub-Gaussian concentration of the innovation).
+The case $\varpi=2 $ corresponds to the standard Gaussian concentration.
+This is also the constant in the logarithmic Sobolev inequality fulfilled by the standard Gaussian measure.\\